github-prathma/News-ClassificationAnalysis/README.md

 # News Classification and Analysis

-This study demonstrates the various experiments and analysis performed on news classification data.
+This study demonstrates the various experiments and analysis performed on news classification data with various categories.

 #### Data Source: https://www.kaggle.com/rmisra/news-category-dataset